-It’s no secret as to why Trader Joe’s is one of America’s favorite grocery stores—the stores themselves are fun to shop, all of the packages are creatively designed, and who can resist cookie butter?
+It’s no secret as to why Trader Joe’s is one of America’s favorite grocery stores—the stores themselves are fun to shop, all of the packages are creatively designed, and who can resist cookie butter and Everything but the Bagel Sesame Seasoning?
 Most of the company’s products are repackaged under a private label, making for awesome prices, and it never fails to introduce new, on-trend items like cauliflower rice and harissa.
 Do we need any more convincing?

 The true savvy shopper knows that the grocery and produce items are worth a shop, but that the best deals lie within the Trader Joe’s freezer aisle.
 Simply requiring a quick defrost, most Trader Joe’s frozen items cut prep time on recipes and introduce creativity into mealtime.
 Frozen items like tuna burgers and semi-dried apricots can be a cook’s best friend, all they need are a few inventive tweaks to make for impressive meals.